CSC510/SQLvsNOSQL/README.md

 Spring is a popular application framework written in Java and is used by many developers to create quality applications.
 This framework consists of many parts which provide different services, and it helps developers to pay attention to the business logic in a proper manner.
 The framework of spring separates MVC in an efficient manner, and it also has the ability to provide many controllers in order to be used as the base classes.

 In spring MVC framework, application will work in the following manner.
 First the Dispatcher – Servlet receives requests and the servlet asks the Handler – Mapping and initiate the controller, after which the controller calls the respective methods of service and returns to the Dispatcher – Servlet an object of model and view.
-Then the respective servlet passes the object of model to view in order to provide the result, and finally with the help of the data of model, view will provide the actual results in the form of final output to the user.
+Then the respective servlet passes the object of model to view in order to provide the result, and finally with the help of the data of model, view will provide the actual results in the form of final output to the user[7].

 In spring MVC, developers could use any object as a command or form-backing object, that is to say, you do not need to implement a framework – specific interface or base class.
 Also, spring’s data binding is highly flexible: it treats type mismatches as validation errors, which can be evaluated by the application, not as system errors.
 For this reason, a developer does not duplicate the properties of business object as simple, untyped strings, instead of which it is often preferable to bind directly to your business objects.
 That is the reason why spring’s view resolution is extremely flexible.